FinanceFriend/backend/langchain-api-docs.md

 ## 2. Get Lesson Message

-- **Endpoint**: `/api/langchain/lessonMessageAlt`
+- **Endpoint**: `/api/langchain/lessonMessage`
 - **Method**: `POST`
 - **Description**: Generates a message for the current mini-lesson or a quiz based on the user's progress.
 For lesson messages, it includes a theoretical explanation and a playful scenario.
 For quiz messages, it generates a 5-question quiz based on the mini-lesson content, formatted as JSON objects with question details.
 This approach is aimed at enhancing the learning experience in a fun, interactive way, using the OpenAI language model.
+This call automatically updates user progress.
 - **Request Body**:

   The request body is a JSON object with the following structure: